OC Streetcar: Future expansions

-Santa Ana mayor Miguel Pulido has suggested the OC Streetcar system could become "the hub of a light-rail system that could connect the county’s core," with potential future extensions to Disneyland, Anaheim's Platinum Triangle and the John Wayne Airport.
-An extension north to Anaheim along Harbor Boulevard could connect with the controversial Katella Avenue streetcar project (Anaheim Rapid Connection), should that project be built in the future.
-Although the Anaheim City Council rejected the Katella streetcar in January 2017, OCTA has listed a streetcar connection in its Central Harbor Boulevard Transit Corridor Study, leaving the possibility that it could be built as a county project, rather than a city project.
+Santa Ana mayor Miguel Pulido has suggested the OC Streetcar system could become "the hub of a light-rail system that could connect the county's core," with potential future extensions to Disneyland, Anaheim's Platinum Triangle and the John Wayne Airport.
+An extension north to Anaheim along Harbor Boulevard could connect with the Katella Avenue streetcar project, the Anaheim Rapid Connection.
+Although the Anaheim City Council rejected the Katella streetcar in January 2017, OCTA has listed a streetcar connection in its Central Harbor Boulevard Transit Corridor Study, leaving the possibility that it could be built as a state project, rather than a city project.

-OC Streetcar is one of two current transit projects intended to use the historic West Santa Ana Branch, the other being a Los Angeles Metro Rail West Santa Ana Branch Transit Corridor line.
+OC Streetcar is one of two current transit projects intended to use the historic West Santa Ana Branch, the other being a Los Angeles Metro Rail Southeast Gateway Line.
 The two services are not planned to connect; however, the possibility of re-establishing service between Santa Ana and Los Angeles has been studied by the Southern California Association of Governments (SCAG) since 2012.
 Restoring full service to the Pacific Electric Santa Ana Line via light rail would cost about $3 billion to construct, and is expected to serve about 80,000 riders daily.

 Impact

 Reception of the streetcar has been mixed among business owners and residents along the proposed corridor.
-Supporters suggest that the project would increase property values and increase economic activity along the route, as has occurred with light rail projects such as the Expo Line in Los Angeles County.
+Supporters suggest that the project would increase property values and increase economic activity along the route, as has occurred with light rail projects such as the E Line in Los Angeles County.
 Underutilized areas along the route could be reappropriated for denser transit-oriented development, reducing the need for automobiles among new residents.
 The Willowick Golf Course in Garden Grove is being considered for redevelopment, potentially as a regional park with sports arenas and outdoor amphitheater, with mixed-used neighborhoods adjacent to a proposed stop on the streetcar route.
 In addition, 17.8 percent of households in the service area do not own a car, and the streetcar would markedly improve their access to the regional transit system.

 However, some businesses have opposed the project, citing that customers might avoid the area during construction, and that the rail line would eliminate parking spaces and increase traffic congestion.
-In addition, low-income residents have expressed concern over the potential gentrification of their neighborhoods, and being unable to afford increased rents as a result of the rise in property value.
-The streetcar project has been criticized for its high cost ($70 million per mile), and the inflexibility of a fixed-guideway transit system to adjust to system changes, as compared to buses.
+In addition, low-income residents have expressed concern over the potential gentrification of their neighborhoods and being unable to afford increased rents as a result of the rise in property value.
+The streetcar project has been criticized for its high cost (currently standing at about $129 million per mile), and the inflexibility of a fixed-guideway transit system to adjust to system changes, as compared to buses.